 All Licences and Certificates of GMP Compliance issued by the TGA will be signed "electronically" and no longer contain a wet ink signature.

-As part of this review it was identified that there is no legislative requirement for Licences or Certificates to contain a 'wet-ink' signature, so this is an opportunity to align with the TGA's other documents that are already issued with electronic signatures (e.g. decision letters, Conformity Assessment certificates, Certificates of Analysis).
-Additionally, this initiative will position industry for a future move to online self-service.
+In 2016, a TGA wide procedure was issued to standardise arrangements for the electronic signing and transmission of decision letters issued under TGA's legislation.
+The manufacturing branch in TGA then undertook a review of signing arrangements for Licenses, Certificates and decision letters.
+As part of this review it was identified that there is no legislative requirement for Licences or Certificates to contain a 'wet-ink' signature.
+This represented an opportunity to align with the TGA's other documents that are already issued with electronic signatures (e.g. decision letters, Conformity Assessment certificates, Certificates of Analysis).

 What will I notice?